jimenezrick/cook.hs/README.md

 # Forget shell script!

-Simple/effective configuration management + containerization:
+Effective configuration management + containerization:

 Use Haskell as an expressive DSL to replace shell script and do all the heavy lifting with systemd.